Note: This course was revised on 8/20/2014 to reflect changes in the .0.8.4 beta version of Android Studio.

 - Installing Android Studio

 - Analyzing and refactoring code

 Skill Level Beginner

 - [Voiceover] Hi, I'm David Gassner and welcome to Android Studio First Look.
 In this course I'll introduce you to Android Studio, Google's IDE of the future for Android app development.
 First I'll describe how to install Android Studio and where to find the Android SDK and other critical resources after installation.
 Then I'll take you on a tour of the user interface.
 Managing files and folders and working with menus tool bars and tool windows.

-I'll show how to use shortcuts for writing and refactoring codes, and how to use the debugging tools with break points, watch variables and more.
-And finally, I'll describe how to package a completed Android app for distribution.
-Android Studio is still in development and this course is based on an early access preview release.
-But the product is already providing a solid platform for Android developers.
+I'll show you how to use shortcuts for writing and refactoring code.
+And how to use the debugging tools with break points, watch variables, and more.
+And finally I'll describe how to package a completed Android app for distribution.
+When this course was first created, Android Studio was available as an early access preview.
+The course has now been updated to cover the product's beta through version 0.8.4.
+But Android Studio is already providing a solid platform for Android developers.

 I hope that this introduction helps you get started with it quickly.

 Q: This course was updated on 8/20/2014.
 What changed?